Lachante Paul

-Lachante Paul (born 6 August 2002) is an English professional football forward who plays for Leicester City of the FA WSL.
+Lachante Paul (born 6 August 2002) is a footballer who plays as a forward for Burnley in the FA Women's National League North.
+Born in England, she made her senior international debut for Jamaica in February 2024.

 Paul is from London and began playing for the Arsenal W.F.C.
 Academy.
-In 2018–19 she scored 15 goals in 15 games for Arsenal's WSL Academy team, and scored twice in the FA WSL Academy Cup final win over Manchester United.
-She made her first team debut for Arsenal in a FA Women's League Cup fixture in December 2018.
+In 2018–19, she scored 15 goals in 15 games for Arsenal's WSL Academy team, including twice in the FA WSL Academy Cup final win over Manchester United.
+She made her senior debut and only appearance for Arsenal on 12 December 2018, as a 73rd-minute substitute in a 2018–19 FA Women's League Cup group stage victory over Millwall Lionesses.

 In June 2019, Paul transferred to Leicester City.
 She scored six times in 19 appearances during a 2019–20 season which was curtailed by the COVID-19 pandemic, then struck seven goals in 25 games in 2020–21 as the club secured promotion to the FA WSL.
 She was among nine Leicester players to be awarded a new contract with the club ahead of their maiden top flight campaign in 2021–22.

+In February 2024, Paul was called up to the Jamaica national team amidst key player absences due to an ongoing dispute with the Jamaica Football Federation.
+She made her international debut on 23 February 2024, starting and playing 74 minutes of a 5–1 friendly defeat to Chile.